Accession of Ukraine to the European Union: 2020s

 According to a survey conducted by Ifop commissioned by the Yalta European Strategy and the Fondation Jean-Jaurès from 3–7 March 2022, Ukraine's accession to the EU is supported by 92% of respondents in Poland, 71% in Italy, 68% in Germany, and 62% in France.

 The Flash Eurobarometer survey conducted in April in all EU countries shows the greatest support for Ukraine's accession to the EU in Portugal, where 87% of respondents supported it.
 This is followed by Estonia (83%), Lithuania (82%), Poland (81%) and Ireland (79%).
 Hungarians are the most skeptical about Ukraine's accession, with only 48% of respondents supporting the idea and 37% against it.
 At the same time, Hungary has the highest share of the population who is undecided on this issue - 16% (the same in France and Belgium).

 According to a poll commissioned by the New Europe Center, which has European Pravda, among those who have decided on their position, 68% of Germans, 65% of French, and 65% of Dutch people were in favor of granting Ukraine a candidacy.
 At the same time, 32% of Germans and 35% of the French and the Dutch each oppose such a decision.
 In general, 46% of German residents support granting Ukraine the status of a candidate for EU membership, 22% are against it, another 25% found it difficult to answer, and 7% found it difficult to answer the question.
 Among French residents, 42% support granting Ukraine candidate status, 24% do not support it, 26% do not have a clear position, another 9% found it difficult to answer.
 In the Netherlands, 45% of respondents support Ukraine's candidacy, 24% are opposed, 21% found it difficult to choose an answer, and 10% do not know.

 In June 2025, Hungary held a public consultation in which, of the 2 million people who participated, 95% voted against Ukraine joining the EU, while only 5% supported the bid.
 On the other hand, in a major poll conducted in March-April 2025 by Hungary's main opposition party Tisza which included a question on Ukraine's accession, 58.2% (about 662,000 out of 1,137,266 voters) supported Ukraine's future EU membership.

-A June 2025, poll in Poland found that support for Ukraine's accession to the EU was at 35% while 42% opposed.
+A June 2025, a poll in Poland found that support for Ukraine's accession to the EU was at 35% while 42% opposed.